VenusProtocol/venus-protocol-documentation/oracles/binance.md

 ## Introduction

-This oracle fetchs prices of assets from Binance oracle.
+This oracle fetchs prices of assets from the Binance oracle.

 ## Solidity APIs